CIT Bank offers one of the highest interest rates available for a savings account with their CIT Savings Builder.

 It does have a two-tiered structure (the base rate and higher rate).
 However, the requirements to get the higher rate I’m mentioning are pretty simple and straightforward:

-To receive the higher interest rate (currently at 2.30% APY), you need to have either of the following:
+To receive the higher interest rate, you need to have either of the following:

 - Monthly deposit of at least $100